YOU'RE INVITED TO SADA'S FIRST EVER Kubernetes (K8s) CRASH COURSE

 During this session, we will cover the fundamentals of CI/CD for containers and K8s: the software supply chain.
 From source code to build/test to deployments, learn how you can leverage Google Cloud to simplify this process.

 By the end of this session, attendees should understand how to get a container-based CI/CD pipeline set up to deploy to GKE.

 Service meshes (Istio) overview

 Speaker: Ameer Abbas - Google Cloud

-Learn about how service meshes can be an add-on to K8s to provide a layer of network functionality.
-During this session, we will cover how Istio can provide added traffic management, observability and security with features like sophisticated routing, circuit-breaking, mutual-TLS and more.
+Learn about how service meshes can be an add-on to K8s to provide application layer network functionality.
+During this session, we will cover core tenets of service meshes and how to deliver resilient and reliable services.
+We will cover architecture patterns and best practices and how Istio/ASM (Anthos Service Mesh) provides advanced traffic management, observability and security in multi-cluster architectures.